NORTHERN VERMONT

 FCC COMMERCIAL LICENSE EXAMS

-Exams for FCC Commercial Licenses (GROL, MROP, etc) will be at Noon.
-Please bring TWO forms of ID, pen, pencil and $35 exam fee.
+Exams for FCC Commercial Licenses (GROL, MROP, etc) will be at 1:00.
+Please bring ID, proof of citizenship, pen, pencil and $50 exam fee.
+This fee has just gone up from $35.)
 Contact examiner at (802) 879-6589 for details.

-SPECIALTY TABLES IN THE FLEA MARKET
+SPECIALTY TABLES

 WHERE IS EVERYTHING LOCATED?